 X4 Pharmaceuticals is a late-stage clinical biopharmaceutical company and a leader in the discovery and development of novel therapies for the treatment of diseases resulting from dysfunction of the CXCR4 pathway, with a focus on rare diseases and those with limited treatment options.
 The company’s lead candidate, mavorixafor, is a first-in-class, small molecule antagonist of chemokine receptor CXCR4 being developed as a once-daily oral therapy.
-The efficacy and safety of mavorixafor, dosed once daily, is currently being evaluated in a global Phase 3 clinical trial in patients with WHIM syndrome, and in two Phase 1b clinical trials – in combination with ibrutinib in patients with Waldenström’s macroglobulinemia (WM), and as monotherapy in patients with severe congenital neutropenia (SCN).
+The efficacy and safety of mavorixafor, dosed once daily, is currently being evaluated in a global Phase 3 clinical trial in patients with WHIM syndrome (NCT03995108), and in combination with ibrutinib in patients with Waldenström’s macroglobulinemia (NCT04274738).

 Genetic mutations in CXCR4 create abnormal trafficking of white blood cells and play a role in disease development.
 By blocking the activity of CXCR4, mavorixafor addresses certain rare primary immunodeficiency diseases and certain cancers, including lymphoma.
 Approximately 30 to 40 percent of WM patients have a CXCR4 mutation, and, while many patients benefit from ibrutinib therapy, which is the standard of care, the response rate is lower and remission is not long-lasting in comparison with patients who do not have the mutation.
 This experimental therapy is a potentially significant new option—an oral therapy that could control the disease.